dedesite/blockly/README.md

 * Add also a block for the ES6 `for..of` syntax to be used in replacement of `for..in`
 * And add a `console.log` block to be used instead of `alert`

 *Note : I removed ES5 strict restriction on the source code, because I don't wan't the project to be upstreamed.*

+Most of the modified code can be found here :

 Google's Blockly is a web-based, visual programming editor.
 Users can drag